 Just head to your user directory in a File Explorer window and double-click the file to open it in your default browser.

-Read the Battery Report
+How to Read the Battery Report

 The battery report is a single HTML page, divided into a variety of sections.
 The first section tells you the name and product name of your computer, the BIOS and OS build version, whether the PC supports Connected Standby, and the time the report was generated.